igokoro/cwac-security/README.markdown

 *as declared in the other app*

-- `boolean wasDowngraded`, which will be `true` if you declared the permisison to be `signature`, but the other app declared it to be `normal` or `dangerous`
+- `boolean wasDowngraded`, which will be `true` if you declared the permissison to be `signature`, but the other app declared it to be `normal` or `dangerous`

+- `boolean signatureDiffers`, which will be `true` if you declared the permission to be `signature`, and the other app also declared it to be `signature`, and the other app is signed by a different signing key than was your app

 - `boolean wasUpgraded`, which will be `true` if you declared the permission to be `normal` or `dangerous`, but the other